Governor of Texas: Executive powers

+Texas has a unique plural executive system which allows the executive officials like the lieutenant governor, attorney general, comptroller, land commissioner, and the agriculture commissioner to be elected independently.
+This significantly limits the governor's direct control over executive policies in comparison to other states that have centralized executive authority.
+(Rottinghaus, 2024).
+As a result, while the Governor retains formal powers such as the ability to veto and appoint certain boards, topics like budgeting and agency oversight are left in the hands of the legislative branch.
+At the same time, this structure accurately reflects a common Texas belief in decentralized government and ensures that key powers are widely distributed so that no single official holds excessive control.

 Official residence and workplace

 The Texas Governor's Mansion in Austin, Texas.

 The official residence of the Texas governor is the Texas Governor's Mansion, in Austin.
 The mansion was built in 1854 and has been the home of every governor since 1856.
 It is also one of the official workplaces for the governor.

 The governor's primary official workplace is located within the Texas State Capitol in Austin.